LeaVerou/lea.verou.me/blog/2025/construction-lines/index.md

 I’ve spent 4 years in the [TAG](https://en.wikipedia.org/wiki/Technical_Architecture_Group), reviewing new web technologies across the web platform, and eventually leading the [Web Platform Design Principles](https://www.w3.org/TR/design-principles/) effort.
-* **Product/usability:** Prior to working as Product Lead at Font Awesome, I’ve earned a PhD at MIT in Human-Computer Interaction (with a minor in Entrepreneurship & Innovation), where I published peer reviewed papers in top-tier HCI conferences, and co-created/taught [a on usability and web technologies course](https://designftw.mit.edu) that is now a permanent subject.
+* **Product/usability/HCI:** Prior to working as Product Lead at Font Awesome, I’ve earned a PhD at MIT in Human-Computer Interaction (with a minor in Entrepreneurship & Innovation), where I published peer reviewed papers in top-tier HCI conferences, and co-created/taught [a on usability and web technologies course](https://designftw.mit.edu) that is now a permanent subject.
 I have run user research for several scientific and industry projects.
 I have started several open source projects, some used all over the Web.
 In the more distant past, I co-founded a (then) well-known social startup in my home country, Greece and ran product, engineering, and design for 3 years.
-* **DevRel:** I’ve given over 100 conference talks, published a bestselling [book](https://amzn.to/3FXipvi) on CSS, and was the first devrel hire at W3 back in 2012.
+* **DevRel:** I’ve given over 100 conference talks, published a bestselling [book](https://amzn.to/3FXipvi) on CSS, and was the first devrel hire at W3C back in 2012.
 I have built dozens of apps and polyfills that stimulated developer interest in new Web features and drove browser adoption.

-Would I present myself as a web architecture expert, a usability/product person, or a devrel person?
+Should I present myself as a web architecture expert, a usability/product person, an HCI researcher, or a Developer Advocate?

 What a pointless dilemma if I ever saw one!

 **Combining skills across different areas is a strength to be celebrated, not a weakness to be swept under the rug.**
-The crossover between skills is where the magic happens:
+The crossover between skills is where the magic happens.
+Off the top of my head:
 - Understanding usability principles has made me a *far* better web standards designer.
 - **Web standards work is product design on hard mode.**
 After the impossibly hard constraints and tradeoffs you deal with when designing APIs for the Web platform, regular product problems seem like a cakewalk (_we have versions?
 And we can actually change things??
 And we have reliable metrics?!?
 And the stakeholders all work at the same company?!?_ 🤯).
-- Devrel work has made me a better communicator in everything I do.
-Usability has made me a better speaker and educator, so better at devrel too.
+- They often **feed into each other**: DevRel work made me a better communicator in everything I do.
+Usability made me a better speaker and educator[^teachingui], so a better developer advocate too.
-- Working on the [Web Platform Design Principles](https://w3.org/TR/design-principles) has convinced me that **explicit design principles are immensely useful for all product work**.
+- Leading on the [Web Platform Design Principles](https://w3.org/TR/design-principles) convinced me that **explicit design principles are immensely useful for all product work**.
-- Web standards taught me that **contrary to popular belief, you do not need a benevolent dictator to ship**.
+- Web standards taught me that contrary to popular belief, **you do not need a benevolent dictator to ship**.
 But then you do need a good process.
-Consensus does not magically grow on trees, it’s an [art](https://www.w3.org/guide/).
+Consensus does not magically grow on trees, building consensus is its own [art](https://www.w3.org/guide/).

+[^teachingui]: Teaching is absolutely a form of UI design — a UI that exposes your knowledge to students — the users.
+There are many similarities between how good educators design their material and how good UI designers design interfaces.

 Lastly, **impact** does not have to be about solving world hunger or curing cancer.
 Making people’s lives a _little_ better is meaningful impact too.
-If you like math, you could model total impact as:
+It all boils down to:

 $$\text{Impact} = \text{Individual Impact} \times \text{Reach}$$

 You can achieve the same total impact by improving the lives of a few people a lot, or the lives of many people a little.
 For example, [my work on web standards](/specs) has been some of the most fulfilling work I’ve ever done.
-Its _Individual Impact_ is small, but the _Reach_ is millions, since all front-end developers out there have to use the same web platform.
+Its _Individual Impact_ is small, but the _Reach_ is millions, since all front-end developers out there use the same web platform.

 ## What’s next?